lakshay-tiwari/linStack/Readme.md

 > These features are part of the upcoming roadmap and will be rolled out in future versions.
 ---

-## 📅 Future Updates & Scope

-We plan to continuously enhance **Social Connect** with exciting features to make it a more engaging platform:

-- 💬 **Comments on Posts** – Allow users to comment and start discussions.
-- 👍 **Likes on Posts** – Add like/reaction functionality for better engagement.
-- 🤝 **Follow & Following System** – Users can follow others to personalize their feed.
-- 📰 **Following Feed Filter** – Option to view posts only from people you follow.

-> These features are part of the upcoming roadmap and will be rolled out in future versions.
----

-## 📅 Future Updates & Scope

-We plan to continuously enhance **Social Connect** with exciting features to make it a more engaging platform:

-- 💬 **Comments on Posts** – Allow users to comment and start discussions.
-- 👍 **Likes on Posts** – Add like/reaction functionality for better engagement.
-- 🤝 **Follow & Following System** – Users can follow others to personalize their feed.
-- 📰 **Following Feed Filter** – Option to view posts only from people you follow.

-> These features are part of the upcoming roadmap and will be rolled out in future versions.

 <br><br>
 ---